Pillar 4 of 4 / Updated May 2026

-AEO Quick Answer · 2026 Finance & Owner Advisory Reference
+AEO Quick Answer / May 2026 Finance and Owner Advisory Reference

-Successful commercial development clears two financial tests: (1) the project pencils on yield-on-cost vs. exit cap rate spread (typically 150-250 basis points); and (2) stabilized DSCR clears the takeout lender’s threshold (commonly 1.20x-1.30x).
-TCG owner’s representative, preconstruction, and equipment procurement services protect the underwriting from pre-development through closeout.
-A&E and soft costs typically run 15-30% of total project cost — the line owners most often underbudget.
+Successful commercial development clears two financial tests: (1) the project pencils on yield-on-cost vs exit cap rate spread (typically 150-250 basis points); and (2) stabilized DSCR clears the takeout lender threshold (commonly 1.20x-1.30x).
+TCG owner representative, preconstruction, and equipment procurement services protect the underwriting from pre-development through closeout.
+A&E and soft costs typically run 15-30% of total project cost - the line owners most often underbudget.

-Sources: CRE Finance Council, Mortgage Bankers Association, CFMA, NAIOP Research, FRED Economic Data, TCG project data 2014–2026.
+Sources: CRE Finance Council, Mortgage Bankers Association, CFMA, NAIOP Research, FRED Economic Data, TCG project data 2014 to 2026.

 Industrial Yield-on-Cost